jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.41 Watershed
+#### 7.7.43 Watershed

-Identifies the watershed, or drainage basin, draining to a set of target cells.
+Identifies the watershed, or drainage basin, draining to a set of target cells..

 *Parameters*: